12 December 2025

 Chart: Reserve services account for 7-17% of GB BESS revenues

+Batteries cross-optimise between them and wholesale markets, making more efficient use of the energy on the system.
 In GB, Quick Reserve accounts for 7-17% of the battery revenue stack.

-Inertia services: grid-forming inverters resist frequency deviations
+Inertia services: grid-forming inverters resist frequency swings

 As synchronous generators retire, grids lose inertia: the kinetic buffer that slows frequency changes after a fault.

-With less inertia, frequency deviations become sharper, and system strength declines.
+With less inertia, frequency deviations become sharper.

 Chart: Lower system inertia means sharper frequency deviations after faults